Tharon-C/CSS-in-Components/PITCHME.md

 ---

-Over all these are good solutions given the challenges but we can do better
+Overall these are good solutions given the challenges but we can do better

 ---
     @ul
-    - Use constraints over disipline
+    - Use constraints over discipline
-    - Eleminate potential for side effects
+    - Eliminate potential for side effects
     @ulend

 ---

     @ul
-    - Have true incapsulation and cohesion
+    - Have true encapsulation and cohesion
     - We can test and catch errors
     @ulend